-I have heard a lot about Tasmania – about the unique and beautiful nature down there, and how they have the cleanest air in the world because they are so far removed from everything else.
+I have heard a lot about Tasmania – the unique and beautiful nature down there, and how they have the cleanest air in the world because they are so far removed from everything else.

 I’ve seen the rugged beauty of Tasmania in Lion, a true story made into an Oscar-nominated drama movie featuring Nicole Kidman and Dev Patel.
 Needless to say, I was very excited about this trip.
 It also helped that my Australian friends would gush about how food in Tasmania just tasted better and that their local produce is considered superior even among Australians.
+It reminds me about how Japanese talk about Hokkaido or South Korean with Jeju Island!

 In this post, you can find the details of planning a road trip in Tasmania and the East Coast itinerary I ended up with.